doughodson/OpenEaaglesExamples/mainx9/00README.txt

     "test4a.edl" -> 2nd networked test, part #a: basically the same as test2a, but with DIS added "test4b.edl" -> 2nd networked test, part #b: basically the same as test3b
-                   ## Change IP addresses and subnet masks in test3a.epp and test3b.epp, and run guffit.bat
+                   ## Change IP addresses and subnet masks in test3a.epp and test3b.epp, and run makeEdl.bat

 mainx9 keyboard controls: